VoronDesign/VoronUsers/printer_mods/Badnoob/AB-BN/Readme.md

 Test fit the fan in AB-BN-30_fan_front.
 Looking at it from the front, move the fan around to center the turbine blades.
 You may need to trim your fan housing a little more.
 Once the fan is centered, turn this over and note where you need to add shims between AB-BN-30_fan_front and the fan.
 To shim this I recommend vhb tape.\
 \
 Step 3: Spring THEN Fan\
 Once you have your shims in the right spots, remove the fan and install the printed leaf spring (AB-BN-28_spring) into fan front.
-The little circle tab should be cut off, it's a integral print support only.
+The little circle tab should be cut off, it's an integral print support only.
 ![Don't forget to remove the integral print support](fanspring.png)

 Insert fan into 5015 front and secure with fan spring.
 The spring bends back to hold the fan in place.